• Skip to primary navigation

 Ingredients

-• 1 cup 2% milk can use whole milk for even more calories
+• 1 cup 2% milk can use milk of choice. see notes.

 • 1 tablespoon peanut butter